yann2192/gomq/README.rst

 GOMQ
 ====

-GOMQ, a fast and lightweight distributed Messaging Queue using ØMQ and some cryptography.
+GOMQ, a fast and lightweight distributed Messaging/Task Queue using ØMQ and some cryptography.

 Example